 The rights enjoyed by UK and Irish nationals in the Common Travel Area will not be affected by Brexit.
 View the Common Travel Area guidance for more information.

-There will be no changes to the rules on travel in the EU/EEA until 31 December 2020.
+There will be no changes to the rules on travel in the EU, EEA or Switzerland until 31st December 2020.

 EU, EEA and Swiss citizens